Is the Simplified Regime Still Efficient for You?

 In practice, the difference in taxable income can often be larger than the difference in accounting fees.

-Which is why the decision should always be reviewed numerically.
+This decision should always be reviewed numerically.

-If Simplified Is No Longer Efficient
+When the Simplified Regime Is No Longer Efficient

 The usual paths are:

-Option 1) Move to organized accounting
+Option 1 — Move to organized accounting

 Best when you have: